-We found a positive effect of being more prepared (preparedness) before a disaster on having fewer symptoms of post-traumatic stress disorder and being more satisfied with the housing solution, which in turn increased quality of life.
+We found a positive effect of being more prepared (preparedness) before a disaster on having fewer symptoms of post-traumatic stress disorder and being more satisfied with the housing solution, which in turn increased quality of life (see Table 19).
 Preparedness, therefore, could be a protective measure against the adverse psychological effects of displacement, reducing vulnerability.